ArnoldDP/OStim-Community-Modlist/README.md

 ### Goals

+I feel like I need to preface this by stating that this is *not* pornrim with skimpy armor, public masturbation, and sexually aggressive wolves.
+While you are free to install these mods if you *really* think that they're neccessary, you will not get any support in doing so.

 OCM is meant to expand on Skyrim with more modern RPG elements while simultaniously making the world feel more dynamic, lifelike, and immersive.
-This is *not* pornrim with skimpy armor, public masturbation, and sexually aggressive wolves.
+This doesn't necessarily mean "vanilla+" though, think of it more as a "Skyrim 2".

 ### A General Overview

+While the list is Simonrim based for the most part, there are a few more "aggressive" gameplay overhauls such as Gods and Worship or the plethora of survival changes.
+These mods serve to make some of the more overlooked aspects of the game a bit more important.

+The game will be a bit more difficult but not quite a soulslike.
+Think of it as a "souls-lite", not quite as punishing as something like Bloodborne but not as uninteresting as...
+Skyrim.
+With the power of god, anime, and the BFCO animation converter, melee combat has been completely overhauled.

+For the fans of magic out there, don't worry, you weren't forgotten about.
+Perk overhauls, several new spells from Darenii and Kittytail, and Spellsiphon make playing a mage equally rewarding and not just a firebolt stagger point and click adventure.
+There is also a simple but in depth lichdom mod for those of you who are tired of playing a vampire but still want something a bit more robust than a normal human.

 </details>